Marijuana Driving under the influence

 Good information on how long the metabolite will stay in your system is hard to find, but it appears to depend on a number of factors including amount of usage, length of usage, fat content of the user and that user’s individual habits and metabolism.
 According to Ryan Vandrey, associate professor of psychiatry and behavioral science at Johns Hopkins University, “there is no way of predicting or knowing how long someone would test positive with any kind of certainty.”

 Have you or a loved one been accused of DUI Marijuana?
-Call us at Mueller Hinds & Associates for a free consultation.
+You need a Las Vegas Criminal Defense Lawyer.
+Call us at Hinds Injury Law Las Vegas for a free consultation.
+You can reach us through (702) 940-1234.
 Trust us with your case and let us fight for you!